davidneu/docker-nginx-ssl-reverse-proxy-example/README.md

 - Change all references to the new project name by running
   $ ./set-project-name.sh newprojectname

-- Change the domain name from example.com in the server_name entry in nginx.conf.
+- Correct the server_name entry in nginx.conf.

+- Correct the proxy_pass entry in nginx.conf.

 - Generate key and certificate with password
   $ openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365